Skip to main content

 About your new account with Aware Super

-Your account will transfer from TelstraSuper RetireAccess Retirement income stream to Aware Super Retirement Income.
+Your account transferred from TelstraSuper RetireAccess Retirement income stream to Aware Super Retirement Income.
 A Product Disclosure Statement (PDS) about your new product will be included with your welcome letter in May 2026.
 You can also download the Aware Super Retirement Income PDS via aware.com.au/pds.

 After the merger, there will be some changes to fees and costs.
 Most TelstraSuper members will benefit from lower fees and costs with Aware Super.